 If you travel to Norway with your spouse, partner or children and are part of the same household, you may conduct your quarantine together at the quarantine hotel.

-If you live together in your homeland, but do not have the family affiliation as explained above, you can not conduct your quarantine together.
+If you are part of the same household, but do not have a family affiliation as explained above, you cannot conduct your quarantine together.

 Children and youth

-Minor children who travel alone to Norway or who travel with persons who are exempt from quarantine hotels because they are considered protected, must not be in quarantine hotels.
+Minor children who travel alone to Norway or who travel with persons who are exempt from quarantine hotels because they are considered protected, are not required to stay at a quarantine hotel.